Academic Advisement Center

 • Determining NCAA eligibility

-All questions related to college and career should be addressed to the Academic Advisement Director, Amy Royael at Amy.Royael@sa-ccs.org.
+All questions related to college and career should be addressed to the Academic Advisement Director, Leesa Jones at Leesa.Jones@sa-ccs.org.

 CCS offers several advanced-level courses.
 In addition to Advanced Placement®, such courses are Honors courses.
 Automatic admission to advanced-level courses is based upon an elite percentile rank superscore on one of the standardized tests used by CCS (PSAT, Renaissance Learning: STAR).
 AP® and advanced-level courses are weighted in GPA calculation.